epibayes/labsite/README.md

 - `<firstname>.md` - each lab member is given their own widget.
   - `weight: 1` - current lab members
   - `weight: 3` - former lab members
+    - Nov.
+2022 EDIT: Former Member category has been removed from view.
 - `Former.md` - used as a "header" between current and former members.
 Has `weight: 2` so it comes before former members and after currentmembers.
+  - Nov.
+2022 EDIT: Former Member category has been removed from view.
 #### The `post/` folder contains different blog posts made by lab members
 - `_index.md` - this file determines what shows up when navigating to the post page.
 - Each `<post name>/` folder contains at least an `index.md` file with the blog post.